INSTRUCTIONAL TEAM

 Ms. Jones was born and raised in Cleveland, Ohio but has lived in the Pacific Northwest for many years.
 Ms. Jones began her career teaching students in grades 3-6 in Cleveland.
 Since then Ms. Jones has worked as an educator with Kitsap Community Resources, the Suquamish Tribe and the Embassy Education Center.
 She holds both an Associate's degree and her Bachelor's degree in Early Childhood Education.
 Ms. Jones is happily married is the mother of 4 children.

-Andrea Nix, Lead Teacher
+Rebecca McNeill, Lead Teacher

 Maddison Paulus, Lead Teacher